ABCD-ReproNim/exercises/break/downloadMRI.md

 <img src="./screenshots/add_filter_cart.png" width="150" />

 Your Filter Cart will take a few minutes to update.
 Make yourself some tea.
-Once it is finished, you should see the following:
+Once it is finished, you should see the following.

 <img src="./screenshots/filter_cart.png" width="400" />

+(Sample size may vary depending on when you are working through this exercise)

 ***